MyrtheW/RL_A3/README.md

 ## Dependencies

 The algorithm depends on the RNAfold programme of the ViennaRNA.
-The executables can be installed via the following binaries:
+The executables can be installed via the binaries available [online](https://www.tbi.univie.ac.at/RNA/#binary_packages).
 The link to the directory of the RNAfold.exe should be provided as input to the algorithm.

 Next to the standard library, the following packages are used in the main code: